 Apple Juice vs. Apple Cider

-Apple juice is always pasteurized so it can be shelf-stable and not require refrigeration until opened, whereas some ciders are and some aren't.
+Apple juice is always pasteurized so it can be shelf-stable and not require refrigeration until opened.